bilalajanjua/corona-graphql-api/README.md

 - Worldwide Coronavirus Reports
 - Updated Daily
 - Get Statistics about total and new cases, deaths, recovered, active and critical coronavirus counts.
+- Know whether the cases, deaths, recovered etc. are increasing are decresing based on previous reports.
 - Get historical data of any country about Coronavirus.
 - Use the power of GraphQL and make your own dashboard to analyze the reports.